 - FNS approved Texas to operate a Disaster Household Distribution program to address immediate food needs.
-Packages containing USDA Food will be distributed by local feeding organizations to over 23,000 households beginning Sept.
+Packages containing USDA Food were distributed by local feeding organizations to over 23,000 households beginning Sept.
 8, 2017, for up to four weeks.
-If Texas implements a Disaster Supplemental Nutrition Assistance Program (D-SNAP) in the distribution area prior to four weeks, the household distribution will end.

-- FNS approved a waiver to allow distribution of August 2017 Commodity Supplemental Food Program (CSFP) food packages in September 2017. as retroactive benefits.
-In September, participants may receive two CSFP food packages – an August food package and a September food package (e.g., a two month supply of food).
-This approval applies to the Houston and Beaumont food banks, and includes all distribution sites identified to FNS as impacted by the disaster.
+- FNS approved a waiver to allow distribution of August 2017 Commodity Supplemental Food Program (CSFP) food packages in September 2017, as retroactive benefits.
+In September, participants may have received two CSFP food packages – an August food package and a September food package (e.g., a two month supply of food).
+This approval applied to the Houston and Beaumont food banks, and included all distribution sites identified to FNS as impacted by the disaster.

-- Texas and The Salvation Army are using USDA Foods to prepare and serve 100,000 meals to those in need.
+- Texas and The Salvation Army used USDA Foods to prepare and serve 100,000 meals to those in need.